-4. Driveways.
-More than one driveway is permitted on a lot accessed from either a minor collector or local street as long as there is at least 40 22 feet of lot frontage separating each driveway approach.
-More than one driveway is permitted on a lot accessed from a major collector as long as there is at least 100 feet of lot frontage separating each driveway approach.
+- 4. Driveways.
+More than one driveway is permitted on a lot accessed from either a minor collector or local street as long as there is at least 40 feet of lot frontage separating each driveway approach.
+More than one driveway is permitted on a lot accessed from a major collector as long as there is at least 100 feet of lot frontage separating each driveway approach. - a.
+For a duplex dwelling more than one driveway is permitted on a lot accessed from either a minor collector or local street as long as there is at least 22 feet of lot frontage separating each driveway approach.